-The development of corridor plans and implementation plans alongside this strategy allows for the identification of any investment in land transport infrastructure to address the likely land use development, growth and associated transport demand throughout the region.
+The development of corridor and implementation plans alongside this strategy allows for the identification of any land transport infrastructure investment to address likely land use development, growth and associated transport demand.
 These transport infrastructure projects are then brought forward for funding consideration through the Regional Land Transport Programme process.

-For example, the Ngauranga to Wellington Airport Corridor Plan identifies a number of important public transport, walking/cycling and roading infrastructure projects that respond to the considerations identified by the RPS and WRS above, and to the desire expressed by Wellington City Council's Growth Spine concept to encourage transit-oriented intensification of employment and housing along a key spine between Johnsonville and Wellington Airport.
+For example, the Ngauranga to Wellington Airport Corridor Plan identifies a number of important public transport, walking/cycling and roading infrastructure projects that respond to the issues identified by the RPS and WRS above, and to the desire expressed by Wellington City Council's Growth Spine concept to encourage transit-oriented intensification of employment and housing along a key spine between Johnsonville and Wellington International Airport.

-Rail infrastructure improvements to support the ongoing development of Wellington's passenger rail network are identified through several corridor plans and the Regional Rail Plan, recognising the importance of this network in providing access to and between key economic growth and productivity areas.
-Extension of the urban rail network to Waikanae and associated planned frequency and capacity improvements respond to expected population growth in Kapiti.
+Rail infrastructure improvements to support the ongoing development of Wellington's passenger rail network are identified through several corridor plans and the Regional Rail Plan.
+The rail network provides vital access to and between key economic growth and productivity areas.
+Extension of the urban rail network to Waikanae and associated frequency and capacity improvements respond to expected population growth in Kapiti.
 Improvements to facilitate rail freight access to the Wellington City CBD and CentrePort are also identified.

-Improvements to State Highway 1, 2 and 58 are identified in several corridor plans, reflecting the role that these links have in providing efficient access between regional centres.
+Improvements to State Highway 1, 2 and 58 are identified in several corridor plans, since these links provide access between regional centres.
 The regional and national significance of State Highway 1 in supporting economic growth is recognised in the Western and Ngauranga to Wellington Airport corridors as well as by the Ministry of Transport as a Road of National Significance.
-Several infrastructure projects, including Transmission Gully Motorway, are proposed to address this.
+Several infrastructure projects, including Transmission Gully, are proposed in response to this.

-The need for new and improved east-west transport links is identified in the WRS, recognising the value in more efficient connections between key freight and employment destinations such as Hutt Valley (particularly Seaview/Gracefield) and Porirua.
-A proposed new road link between Grenada and Gracefield has been identified in both the Hutt and Western Corridor Plans to address this need, in addition to improvements to State Highway 58.
+The need for new and improved east-west transport links is identified in the WRS and this strategy.
+More efficient connections between key freight and employment destinations, such as Hutt Valley (particularly Seaview/Gracefield) and Porirua, is important to the region.
+Improvements to State Highway 58 and a proposed road link between Grenada and Gracefield have been identified in the Hutt and Western Corridor Plans.